 Find out if you need to apply for approval to sell alcohol to another business.

 If you sell alcohol to another business you may need to apply for approval for the Alcohol Wholesaler Registration Scheme (AWRS).
-HM Revenue and Customs (HMRC) introduced the scheme to tackle alcohol fraud.
+HMRC introduced the scheme to tackle alcohol fraud.

 You’ll face penalties if you trade without approval.